fgmart/fgmart.github.io/_pages/grad.md

 All full-time, admitted PhD students are welcomed with an appointment as either a Graduate Teaching Assistant (GTA) or Graduate Research Assistant (GRA).
-This is comprehensive support that comes with a tuition waiver, stipend, and health insurance.
-The stipend is a year-round award starting at $2,000 per month.
+This is comprehensive support that includes a tuition waiver, salary, and payment of the health insurance premium.
+The salary is year-round; new GTAs/GRAs are paid $2,000 per month.

 Please see more information at the &#147;Funding Opportunities&#148;
 tab at the PhD &#147;apply&#148; link above.